 You may vote in advance of the annual meeting by telephone, over the Internet or by a proxy.
-You may also vote in person at the meeting.
+You may also vote during the virtual meeting.
+For more information on how to vote during the meeting, please see the question titled "How do I attend, vote at and ask questions during the annual meeting?" below.
 If you choose to vote by mail, please sign and return the proxy card in the envelope provided.
-We recommend you vote by proxy even if you plan to attend the meeting.
+We recommend you vote by proxy even if you plan to participate in the virtual meeting.
 You can always change your vote at the meeting.

-What votes need to be present to hold the Annual Meeting?
+What votes need to be present to hold the annual meeting?

-In order to carry on the business of the Annual Meeting, we need a majority of the votes represented by the shares of the Company's Class A Common Stock and Class B Common Stock outstanding on April 17, 2018 to be present, in person or by proxy.
+In order to carry on the business of the annual meeting, we need a majority of the votes represented by the shares of the Company's Class A Common Stock and Class B Common Stock outstanding on April 13, 2020 to be present, either by attending the virtual meeting or by proxy.
 If voting on a particular action is by class, a majority of the votes represented by the outstanding shares of such class is required for such action.